 In the jungles of Borneo and Sumatra, 400 species have been identified since 1995 and 50+ of these species are new to science (clearly the loss of which is devastating for so many reasons).

-Not only is the widespread deforestation destroying an irreplaceable habitat but thanks to the construction of roads and diminishing natural environment it’s making the animals much more vulnerable to poachers.
+Not only is the widespread palm oil deforestation destroying an irreplaceable habitat but thanks to the construction of roads and diminishing natural environment it’s making the animals much more vulnerable to poachers.

-The reality is that if this trend continues many of these species will be completely extinct.
+The reality is that if this trend continues many of these endangered species will be completely extinct from the effects of palm oil production.
 In fact, it’s estimated that wild orangutans will be completely gone within 5-10 years and Sumatran tigers in less than 3.

 The Bornean Pygmy Elephant, Sumatran Elephant, Sumatran Rhino, Clouded Leopard and Probiscis Monkey are also being pushed to extinction too.
 These are just some of the larger species which generally get more press but make no mistake there are thousands of other smaller species who are just as vulnerable.